featurevisor/featurevisor/docs/features.md

 ## Force

-You can force a feature to be enabled or disabled (or any another variation) for custom conditions.
+You can force a feature to be enabled or disabled (or any another variation) against custom conditions.

 This is very useful when you wish to test something out quickly just for yourself in a specific environment without affecting any other users.